YaribNevarez/app-framework-baremetal/README.md

 #  Accelerator Framework of Spike-by-Spike Neural Networks in Embedded Systems (Xilinx FPGA)
 This repository contains a heterogeneous collection of specialized hardware accelerators for inference of SbS NN in embedded systems.
-Ths implementation achieves 2.3 latency for inference in cyclic operation.
+Ths implementation achieves 2.3 mS latency for inference in cyclic operation (434.8 fps), 15x performance enhancement compared with pure software.

 ## Functional features
 The following is a list of the specialized hardware: